-Trump delays tariff hike on Chinese goods citing trade talk progress
+Trump delays tariff hike on Chinese goods, citing trade talk progress

 At the White House event with governors on Sunday, Trump said Lighthizer was doing a “fantastic” job.

-Reporting by Jeff Mason and David Lawder; Additional reporting by Rajesh Kumar Singh, Sarah N. Lynch and Howard Schneider in Washington and Josh Horwitz in Shanghai; Editing by Peter Cooney
+Reporting by Jeff Mason and David Lawder; Additional reporting by Rajesh Kumar Singh, Sarah N. Lynch and Howard Schneider in Washington; Josh Horwitz in Shanghai; and Michael Martina in Beijing; Editing by Peter Cooney & Kim Coghill